nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your DoConnek Pro.

-1. Open a command terminal (You can search for the "Command Prompt" application on Windows or the "Terminal" application on MacOS).
+1. Open a command terminal (You can search for the "Command Prompt" application on Windows or the "Terminal" application on macOS).

 1. `cd` into the folder you put the jar file in ([How to use `cd`](https://www.lifewire.com/change-directories-in-command-prompt-5185508#:~:text=In%20the%20command%20prompt%20window%2C%20type%20cd%20followed%20by%20the,the%20one%20you're%20in.&text=If%20you%20want%20to%20go,back%20to%20the%20original%20option.)).